Welcome to Spring 2019 Tutoring!

 As a student enrolled in any of these courses, you are eligible to receive tutoring.
 The CM Tutoring Center is located in M 5-240.
 Please check the Tutoring Schedule to see when tutoring is available for each subject.
 The CM Tutoring schedule is subject to change throughout the semester.

 Tutors are current College of Management students selected based upon Faculty recommendations and successful mastery of the coursework during their undergraduate career.
-In some instances, there may be Graduate Assistants enrolled in the Graduate Programs that assist with Business Communications tutoring.
+In some instances, there may be Graduate Assistants enrolled in the Graduate Programs that assist with Writing tutoring.

 College of Management Tutoring Guidelines